430058Mauger1/Unit-13-2022/doc/design/stakeholders 2.md

    I have decided to use these colours because they are similar the the owners logo and the owner would like them to look similar.

-   I will use the primary and secondary colours in backgrounds in my website, buttons and searchbars.
+   I will use the primary and secondary colours in backgrounds in my website, buttons and search bars.

 ## Alternate colour scheme
 Color Palette by Paletton.com